-One windy evening, in summer 1996, I was inspired to write a song.
+One windy evening in the summer of 1996, I was inspired to write a song.
 At that time, I just came from a youth meeting.
-I was the associate pastor of a local church and I was involved in the church’s youth ministry.
+I was the associate pastor of a local church and was involved in the church’s youth ministry.

-After I had dinner, I took my guitar, went to the lawn and sat on the white-painted steel chair.
-I strummed two chords, humming a melody while staring at the star dotted summer night sky.
+After dinner, I took my guitar, went to the lawn and sat on the white-painted steel chair.
+I strummed two chords, humming a melody while staring at the star-dotted summer night sky.

-Then the wind blew and the phrase that immediately entered my mind was “summer wind”.
-These were the beginning words that I kept singing and singing with the two guitar chords that I was playing.
-I hummed the rest of the melody until I became so drowsy and realized that it was ten in the evening.
+Then the wind blew, and the phrase that immediately entered my mind was “summer wind”.
+These were the beginning words I kept singing with the two guitar chords I was playing.
+I hummed the rest of the melody until I became drowsy and realised it was ten in the evening.

 The chorus petitions the Holy Spirit, asking Him to “take me to another time when I can find my peace” because genuine peace can only be found when you are in the presence of the Lord.

-To many it might be a grim request to ask the Holy Spirit to “take me to a lofty place”, which definitely refers to heaven, the higher ground where true friends are all that we could see and meet.
+To many, it might be a grim request to ask the Holy Spirit to “take me to a lofty place”, which refers to heaven, the higher ground where true friends are all we can see and meet.